Business Plan Examples and Sample For Students

 Business Plan Examples For Student Entrepreneurship

-Today, the authors present a business plan example for students.
-They wrote it while they were students in entrepreneurship courses at the Faculty of Economics and Management University Putra Malaysia (UPM).
-The lecturer sets group assignments for the students; therefore, the students make the business plan example to complete the group assignment.
-Thus, this business plan or proposal example for students certainly assists business administration students.
-It also assists students in BBA, MBA, economics, finance, and business communication courses and research.
+Today, the authors present an example of a business plan for students.
+They wrote it while enrolled in entrepreneurship courses at the Faculty of Economics and Management, Universiti Putra Malaysia (UPM).
+The lecturer sets group assignments; therefore, students prepare a business plan example to complete the assignment.
+Thus, this business plan or proposal example for students is certainly useful to business administration students.
+It also assists students in BBA, MBA, economics, finance, and business communication courses, as well as in research.

 The author also wrote business plan examples for students about food and an Example of a Business Report.